rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 <a target="_blank" href="https://www.youtube.com/khanradcoder">
 https://www.youtube.com/khanradcoder</a>

+The course is also cross-sold on Udemy.com.

-Each topic is really short.
+Each of the 12 videos is really short.
 The whole course is done in less than an hour.

 A video of the presenter talking is at the lower-right corner.
    But a big microphone obsures the presenter's face on some videos.